MicrosoftExcell/Advanced-Project/README.md

 ### Gender_BERT_No_Offensive_Just_Toxic.ipynb
 Version of Gender_BERT_No_Offensive.ipynb using only toxic class (not very toxic class) as training data to see if affected gender predictions.

+### Boxplots.ipynb
+Boxplots generated to present results across all runs of the above models in the paper.